 - Think about how what you’re reading is similar to, contrasts with, contradicts, or resonates with what we’ve already read or talked about in class (you will find lots of resonances between readings).

-- Friday: Read through all of the assigned reading, including linked material on blog posts.
-Start with the titles of the articles and/or chapters, and section headings if there are any, so you will have a sense of what topics will be covered.
-Then read through the text.
+- Friday: Pre-read/skim through all of the assigned reading for Tuesday and Thursday of the coming week.
+Start with the titles of the articles and/or chapters, and section headings or pull quotes if there are any, so you will have a sense of what topics will be covered.

-- Saturday: Read closely in small sections (between section headings or chapter headings in a textbook, even by paragraph).
-Define words you’re unfamiliar with; make a list of new vocabulary that this reading is teaching you.
-Also summarize each section (or paragraph) into one sentence of your own words in your journal/notebook.
+- Saturday: Read the text closely, in small sections (between section headings or chapter headings in a textbook, even by paragraph).
+Look up and define words you’re unfamiliar with.
+Summarize each section (or paragraph) into one sentence of your own words in your Reading Log.

 - Sunday: Continue your close reading if you didn’t finish it yesterday.
-Otherwise, it can be helpful to summarize the reading even further–read through the assigned reading again, and list the main ideas, making an even shorter summary of the text than the one you did yesterday.
-Also reread your notes from class/reading from the past week to see if there are any common ideas between the new material and what you’ve already studied.
-Jot down some questions that you have about the reading.
+Make a list of the main ideas in your Reading Log.
+Also, reread your notes from class/reading from the past week to see if there are any common ideas between the new material and what you’ve already studied.
+Jot down some questions that you have about the reading in your Reading Log.

 - Monday: Take a day off!

-Think of reading as an active activity rather than a passive one — you’re not just absorbing information; you are instead in a conversation with the author.
-You should be asking the author questions, arguing against them, thinking of ways their ideas might be true in some situations and false in others.
-One way to engage with the text more fully is by writing your half of this conversation in the margins of your book.
-If you’re interested in this idea, check out this article.
+Think of reading as an active activity rather than a passive one — you’re not just absorbing information; you are in a conversation with the author.
+You can ask the author questions in your Reading Log, argue with them, think of ways that their ideas might be true in some situations and false in others.

 Manage your time

-- Use a day planner or calendar to write down all your due dates.
+- Use a paper planner or calendar to write down all your due dates.

 - Start projects well before they’re due.
 Give yourself enough time to attempt the project, make mistakes, let your brain work out new solutions (usually 24-48 hours), create a new version, revise it, and double-check it.
 This is a lot, which means you should give yourself a 7-10 days for a big project (more if there’s research involved!).